stenvala/aws-cdk-legos/README.md

 pip3 install -r requirements.txt
 ```

-If you have already created, just activate
+If you have already created it, just activate

 ```bash
 source venv/bin/activate